How to get tickets for concerts in Japan.

 Ideally this step would probably happen in conjunction with the planning your flight and accommodation stage of the previous guide.
 That’s assuming you’re planning your trip around something that only happens at certain times of the year.
 Tokyo Idol Festival only happens in August, you’re not going to see many baseball games in the fall, things like that should be taken into consideration.
 Again, depending on your interests and circumstances.

 Or you could be like me and just decide you’re going for a couple of weeks and see how things work out.
-I don’t know if it’s the best idea in the world but out of my 15 night trip last year, there was only 1 night where I wasn’t out at some kind of concert or wrestling show.
+I don’t know if it’s the best idea in the world but out of the nearly 3 months I’ve spent in Japan over the past couple of years there have only been a couple of nights where I wasn’t out at some kind of concert or wrestling show.
 Japan is a pretty big place, and Tokyo specifically has a ton going on every day so it’s not hard to find stuff to do.
 At the very least you should be figuring out in a very general sense what you want to see.

 Okay so let’s say you’ve made a list of Idol groups you want to see (replace Idol with anything, it doesn’t matter).
 You probably want to start figuring out if they’re playing somewhere during your stay.
 Right off the bat the tough thing about this is that most idol shows don’t get announced until maybe 2 months in advance, if you’re lucky.
 Some are only announced a month in advance, some a week, some even only days.
 It’s not exactly ideal when you have to book a trip quite far in advance, especially if you’re going to Tokyo because boy do those hotels fill up quick.

-There’s a couple of websites that keep track of what shows are on and when, the most well known of these being Tokyo Girlsʼ Scheduler I guess.
-It’s an okay website but it’s by no means comprehensive and if I’m being honest I kinda get the feeling that they’re only in the market of advertising certain things.
-It’s still an alright resource to use but I would use it as part of a range of resources rather than rely on it as your only source of concert listings.
+There’s a couple of websites that keep track of what shows are on and when, one of the most well known is Idol Scheduler which lists quite a lot of shows from a wide range of groups.
+I would also personally recommend Genvers although it’s definitely not as easy to navigate as the aforementioned Idol Scheduler.
+They’re both pretty good resources to use but I would use them as part of a range of resources rather than rely on them as your only source of concert listings.

 Actual ticket selling websites are of course a very good source of information on upcoming shows.
 You have the likes of e+, Ticket Pia and l-tike to name just a few of the larger examples out there.
 You’ll probably have to use Google Translate to get the most out of these websites but it’s pretty straightforward.
 Just plug in the name of the group you want to see (in Japanese) and the search results will spit out any upcoming shows being sold through that particular platform.
 You should probably check each one individually though, because sometimes groups sell tickets on one platform and not the others for whatever reason.